 It's fair to say that I am not the biggest 'churchgoer' in the world.
 My 'Sunday best' hasn't been dusted off for an unmentionably long time, and if I were a Catholic then I'd need at least a week free for confession.
 However that's not to say I don't have Christian beliefs or convictions in the spirituality department, it's just that I don't really speak the church language and my attempts at learning it were about as successful as my attempts at learning French.

-I kind of feel sympathy for the cool people in church who are trying hard to attract new faces to their congregations and save souls in the process.
+I kind of feel sympathy for the cool people in the church who are trying hard to attract new faces to their congregations and save souls in the process.
 Their challenge is nothing short of a huge uphill struggle.
-It seems to me like the easiest age group to catch are young kids, because lets face it if you give them fun things to do young kids are easily persuaded.
-However the moment they starts getting into their teens and watching their image more and more, church is in for a battle.
-Then they go off to college and from my experience that's where church loses the greatest number of its former youthful flock.
+It seems to me like the easiest age group to catch is young kids, because let's face it if you give them fun things to do young kids are easily persuaded.
+However, the moment they start getting into their teens and watching their image more and more, the church is in for a battle.
+Then they go off to college and from my experience, that's where the church loses the greatest number of its former youthful flock.

 'Reaching out' to adults is equally as difficult.
-Christianity, certainly here in the UK, just isn't deemed as 'cool' and with a tons and a half of stereotyped images to combat even the most earthy evangelist is going to have to work hard to make the idea of church sound appealing.
+Christianity, certainly here in the UK, just isn't deemed as 'cool', and with a ton and a half of stereotyped images to combat even the most earthly evangelist is going to have to work hard to make the idea of church sound appealing.

 It's a tough sell, and it's not made any easier by the fact that in today's sexually active society, Christianity's biggest export (apart from Jesus) is the whole 'no sex before marriage' thing.
-That's a tough sell in a society with spiraling divorce rates and a 'try-before-you-buy' mentality.
-It's perhaps a telling fact that of all the Christians I know, this is the one major stumbling block that often separates them from church in the end.
+Among the Christians I know, this is often the one major stumbling block that often separates them from the church in the end.

-It's no surprise to me though that church attendance numbers are rapidly falling in the wealthy west.
+It should therefore come as no surprise that church attendance is falling rapidly in the wealthy west.
 We have so many other cool things to distract us from taking the time to ponder the bigger picture.
-We've got play stations, movies, clubbing, shagging, exercising, dieting, suing, fighting, profiting, working, heck we've even got blogging to distract us!
+We've got movies, clubbing, sex, play stations, exercising, dieting, suing, fighting, profiting, working, and even blogging to distract us!
 How on earth are we supposed to find time for God in all of that?

-In the end the truth is what it is I suppose, and we'll all learn that sooner or later.
-In the meantime I'm happy enough not to go to church for the time being thank you very much.
-Mainly because, in truth, I found that the hardest place to be a Christian was in church.
+In the end, the truth is what it is I suppose, and we'll all learn that sooner or later.
+In the meantime, I'm happy enough not to go to church for the time being thank you very much.
+The reason for that is because I've found that the hardest place to be a Christian is in church.